Crizstian/ng2-blog-app/readme.md

 - git clone the repo

-- cd to client folder and run gulp
+- cd to client folder and run gulp, server running in port 3000 // note for calling the server change the static ip for your ip this was made for testing the in real mobile devices :D

-- cd to server folder and run gulp
+- cd to server folder and run gulp, server running in port 8000